 - As we entered the restaurant they asked if we would like scrambled eggs.
 Slightly confused we said, “Sure”.
 We were slightly surprised when a few minutes later we were presented with two fried eggs, served sunny side up and with a lovely herb oil.
 Perfectly lovely but not quite what we were expecting!

-Probably the most unexpected aspect, and nicest surprise about Mergen Bator is the bar.
-Most business hotels have a bar, but they are more often than not, a bit dull, a bit drab and lacking personality.
+Probably the most unexpected aspect, and nicest surprise about Mergen Bator is Bar 12.
+Most business hotels have a bar, but more often than not, they are a bit dull, drab and lacking personality.
 Not so at Mergen Bator.
-Bar 12 is a destination in itself.
+Bar 12 at Mergen Bator is a destination in itself.
 Here’s why: